docwho2/java-chime-voicesdk-sma/README.md

 ### Starting the Flow

-The demo flow is broken into 2 main parts to demonstate moving up and down menu levels
+The demo flow is divided into two main parts to demonstrate moving up and down menu levels:

-- The main menu to handle top level functions
+1. The main menu to handle top-level functions.
-- Recording sub-menu to handle recording and playback of audio
+2. The recording sub-menu to handle recording and playback of audio.

-The initial Action is to play a static prompt and proceed to the main menu
+The initial action is to play a static prompt and proceed to the main menu.

 ```java
 public class ExampleFlow extends AbstractFlow {